 With the necessary infrastructure in place, your next step will be to attach the mounting bracket that comes with your fan.
 This bracket will mount to the ceiling and provide a stable point to install the fan assembly.

 At this point, the fan assembly is ready to be wired up.
 To ease the installation process, you can leave the fan blades off and attach them after the wiring is completed.
-Keeping the fan blades uninstalled until the fan assembly is ceiling-mounted will leave you much more room to work while making all your initial connections.

 How To Install Ceiling Fan Video:

-Quick Tips For Installing a Ceiling Fan:
+Tips For Installing a Ceiling Fan:

 1) Down rods for Sloped Ceilings: